 Then explain how Jesus appeared to His disciples and to more than 500 witnesses.
-(See 1 Cor.
-15:6.)
+(See 1 Corinthians 15:6.)
 Jesus appeared to many people as proof that God had raised Jesus from the dead, and He is still alive today.

 We do not worship a dead Savior.
 Jesus is alive!
 There is hope for sinners.
 Jesus’ resurrection gives believers the promise of new life.
-“For as in Adam all die, so also in Christ all will be made alive” (1 Cor.
-15:22).
+“For as in Adam all die, so also in Christ all will be made alive” (1 Corinthians 15:22).
 That is why we celebrate Easter.

 How can we celebrate Easter?